 Both strategies are enormously profitable.
 However, they do require you be engaged in the process and learn some of the finer points before diving in.
 When done right, you will have enormous web traffic and lower marketing costs.
 For example, do a Google search for California River Rafting and you will find WhitewaterExcitement.com and California-River-Rafting.com on page #1 in both natural ranking and sponsored links.

+This illustrates the power of both the location statement and search engine optimization on travel-oriented websites.
 The last critical part of the D/C Statement that pulls it all together and will help you convert more shoppers into buyers is secret #4, Descriptive Text which I will feature soon.